 Examples of retaliation for requesting a reasonable accommodation:

-- Refusing to schedule an employee because she requests a reasonable accommodation for her disability
+- Refusing to schedule an employee because they request a reasonable accommodation for their disability.

-- Giving an employee an unfounded negative performance review because she requested a reasonable accommodation, such as extra break time for their daily prayers.
+- Giving an employee an unfounded negative performance review because they requested a reasonable accommodation, such as extra break time for their daily prayers.

 Examples of retaliation for taking job-protected leave:

-- Reducing an employee’s performance rating because she took job-protected leave
+- Reducing an employee’s performance rating because they took job-protected leave.

-- Refusing to hire an applicant because he took job-protected leave with a former employer
+- Refusing to hire an applicant because they took job-protected leave with a former employer.

-- Suspending an employee for filing a complaint alleging the company violated his leave rights
+- Suspending an employee for filing a complaint alleging the company violated their leave rights.

 Under the Occupational Safety and Health Act and similar state laws, employees have the right to file complaints about hazardous working conditions.